waleedhammam/ssh-server/README.md

 # ssh-server
 A Python SSH server using Flask that has an API to accept commands, execute them and send the result back.

+UNDER DEVELOPMENT